FAQ for STUDENTS

 NOTE: A small portion of CARES Act funding has been set aside to assist eligible students with extraordinary needs as they prepare for the fall semester.
-An application for emergency grant funding will be available in late August.
+An application for emergency grant funding will be available later this summer.

 Contact the Financial Aid Office (email@example.com) if medical expenses, job loss or other effects of the pandemic have made a significant change in your family’s income.
 Financial Aid staff can advise you about updating your FAFSA to ask for an adjustment in your financial aid.

 Graduating seniors should watch their campus email for official end-of-term information.